Mega Millions Lottery by the numbers

 Winning a jackpot of over $540 million would be enough to purchase 1,859 new houses in the United States based on the current median house sale price of $290,400, or 5 Playboy Mansions.

 If you won, you could purchase a 2016 Model S Tesla ($90,000), a Submariner Rolex watch ($19,000) and a houseboat ($459,000) for every one of the 394 athletes in the 2016 US Olympics team – and still have about $316 million in spare cash.

 So what if you don’t win the Mega Millions?

 In reality, you’re 217 times more likely to be struck by lightning in a given year than you are to win the lottery.
 Buying a ticket can be fun, but coming up with a savings and investment plan is a much more certain path to riches. so saving and investing your money is a much better financial plan.

 Start with the basics: set a budget, create an automatic savings plan where some of your money is automatically transferred to your savings account at your chosen frequency, and set yourself a clear goal, like buying your own place within a decade.
-We can help you work out how much you’ll need to earn to achieve that goal across the US.
+We can help you work out how much you’ll need to earn to achieve that goal.

 What do we spend our money on if we indulge in online shopping after drinking?

 29% of American adults plan to shop the Amazon Prime Day 2022 sales, according to the latest statistics from Finder’s Amazon Prime Day shopping report.

 PayPal Pay in 4: How it works, fees and risks

 PayPal now offers a new buy now, pay later financing option, allowing for interest-free payment installments on your shopping purchases.